-Without Chan and without Pure Land practice, metal beds and bronze pillars await.
+Without Chan [and] without Pure Land [practices],

-(Sixth Pure Land Patriarch Great Master Yongming Yanshou |
+– Pure Land Tradition’s 6th Patriarch Great Master Yongming Yanshou |

-Combinations of Chan and Pure Land Practice
+Combinations Of Chan & Pure Land Practice

 (A Simplified Explanation)